 But soon, it was realized that the network's layering functionality was not being used properly by using the TCP protocols.
 TCP was used to serve as a host-level end-to-end protocol.
 While at the same time, it was also used as an internet routing and packing protocol.
 These two methods must be separated from each other on the basics of different network layers.

 From that point onwards, TCP and IP were split into two different protocols and formed a version number 3 of IP protocols in 1978.
 After that came the issue of stability, but the usage of IPv4 soon resolved it.
+To understand more about the different types of IP addresses, including the benefits of dedicated IPs, check out our detailed explanation in What is a Dedicated IP?.

 A Bit More Detail On IP Before We Explore IPv4